ycpcs/cs470-fall2014/syllabus.md

 ### Communication Standards

 York College recognizes the importance of effective communication in all disciplines and careers.
 Therefore, students are expected to competently analyze, synthesize, organize, and articulate course material in papers, examinations and presentations.
 In addition, students should know and use communication skills current to their field of study, recognize the need for revision as part of their writing process, and employ standard conventions of English usage in both writing and speaking.
 Students may be asked to further revise assignments that do not demonstrate effective use of these communication skills.

+### Disability Support Services

+If you had an IEP or 504 plan in high school or if you have a disability or health condition that impacts you in the classroom, please contact Linda Miller, Director of Disability Support Services, at 815-1785 or lmille18@ycp.edu to discuss obtaining the accommodations for which you may be eligible.
+If you already have an accommodation memo and wish to access your accommodations in this class, please see me confidentially to discuss.

+### Disclaimer

+This syllabus is subject to change by the instructor.